uspki/policies/certificate-policy.md

 Wildcard certificates are not allowed to be validated using 3.2.2.4.6 or 3.2.2.4.10.
 All wildcard certificates shall require a Domain Authorization Document signed by the Domain Contact authorizing the issuing of a wildcard certificate.

-The CA shall confirm that, as of the date the Certificate issues, the CA has validated each Fully-Qualified Domain Name (FQDN) listed in the Certificate using at least one of the methods listed in Section 3.2.2.4.x.
+Issuing CAs shall confirm that, as of the date the Certificate issues, the CA has validated each Fully-Qualified Domain Name (FQDN) listed in the Certificate using at least one of the methods listed in Section 3.2.2.4.x.

+Issuing CAs shall maintain a record of which domain validation method, including the relevant Baseline Requirements version number, that were used to validate every domain.

 Completed confirmations of Applicant authority may be valid for the issuance of multiple certificates over time.
 In all cases, the confirmation shall have been initiated within the time period specified in Section 3.3.1 of this policy prior to certificate issuance.
 For purposes of domain validation, the term Applicant includes the Applicant's U.S. Government Department, Agency, Commission, component, or other organizational unit defined in United States Code.

-Note: FQDNs may be listed in Subscriber Certificates using dNSNames in the subjectAltName extension or in Subordinate CA Certificates via dNSNames in permittedSubtrees within the Name Constraints extension.

 ##### 3.2.2.4.1 Validating the Applicant as a Domain Contact
 This validation method defined by the Baseline Requirements is not allowed under this CP.